akirbaes/Pixel-Font/README.md

 >![Showing off the accents capabilities](images/readme/accents_showoff.png)

-The software can mash together accents automatically if you provide the top part and the bottom part (including a dotless ı).
+The software can mash together accents automatically if you provide the top part and the bottom part.
+For the accents on the i, you must explicitly provide an image for a dotless ı if you want it to work.